DavidZhongtai/davidzhongtai.github.io/content/posts/ens.md

+## Deploying a Naming System (Ethereum Naming System) on a Private Network

-## This post was forked from a github log.
-This is simply for reference in a nice to read format as the original link is dead
+This passage was taken from a GitHub repository which no longer exists and is simply on here for reference purpose

 We will cover the following:
 ​